x3dom/x3dom/doc/guide/internals/conventions.rst

-Semi colon
+Semicolon
 +++++++++++
-Always end a statement mit a semi-colon.
-For C coders that's ususally a non issue.
-If you are coming from another dynamic language, it happens frequently to forget the semi-colon.
+Always end a statement mit a semicolon.
+For C/C++ coders that's ususally a non issue.
+If you are coming from another dynamic language, it happens frequently to forget the semicolon.

 if/else shortcuts
 +++++++++++++++++
-Aviod the use if ``if/else`` constructs without curly braces.
+Aviod the use of ``if/else`` constructs without curly braces.
 It impaires readability and is a potential source for errors:

 Good: